Salesforce Tower: History

 Developer Hines Interests Limited Partnership, with a proposal by architect César Pelli of Pelli Clarke Pelli Architects, was selected as the winner of a global competition in 2007 to entitle and purchase the site.
 A seven-member jury of development experts assembled by the Transbay Joint Powers Authority (TJPA) selected Hines over proposals from Forest City Enterprises and architect Richard Rogers; and from Rockefeller Development Group Corp. and Skidmore, Owings & Merrill.
 In 2012, Boston Properties acquired a 50% stake in the project and in 2013 acquired most of Hines' remaining interest to become 95% owners of the project.

 The site of the tower was in a dilapidated area, formerly used as a ground-level entrance to the San Francisco Transbay Terminal, which was demolished in 2011.
 The TJPA sold the parcel to Boston Properties and Hines for US$192 million, and ceremonial groundbreaking for the new tower occurred on March 27, 2013, with below-grade construction work starting in late 2013.
 The project is a joint venture between general contractors Clark Construction and Hathaway Dinwiddie Construction.

 The development was originally contracted on spec, as Hines did not have a major tenant lease secured beforehand.
 On April 11, 2014, Salesforce.com announced that it signed a lease for 714,000 sqft to become the building's anchor tenant.
 Previously known as the Transbay Tower, the building was renamed Salesforce Tower.
 The lease was valued at US$560 million over 15 1/2 years starting in 2017.

 The tower opened in 2018 and has 61 floors, with a decorative crown reaching 1070 ft.
 The original proposal called for a 1200 ft tower, but the height was later reduced.
 The building's first tenants began moving in on January 8, 2018.
 Upon opening, the building was 97% leased to tenants including Salesforce, Covington & Burling, WeWork, Bain & Company, Accenture, McDermott Will & Emery and Hellman & Friedman.

 In May 2019, Boston Properties bought out Hines' remaining 5% stake in the building to become the sole owner and operator.

 Critical reception

 At the time of the building's opening in January 2018, the San Francisco Chronicle's architecture critic John King characterized it as "Immense but understated.
 Overwhelming yet refined.
 A study in thick-walled minimalism that seems to hover more than soar.
 All of which makes for a nuanced tower, conscientious and self-assured even as it reorients the skyline and redefines San Francisco’s visual image."
-King also reported that "[a]rchitecture buffs already dismiss Salesforce Tower as old hat, another Pelli Clarke Pelli shaft with a tapered silhouette — just like the International Finance Centre in Hong Kong or Torre Costanera in Santiago, Chile" (the tallest building in South America).
+King also reported that "[a]rchitecture buffs already dismiss Salesforce Tower as old hat, another Clarke Pelli shaft with a tapered silhouette — just like the International Finance Centre in Hong Kong or Torre Costanera in Santiago, Chile" (the tallest building in South America).
 However, he defended it against such criticism, pointing out differences like the Salesforce Tower's "smooth ascent".

-On April 10, 2019, the Council on Tall Buildings and Urban Habitat (CTBUH) named Salesforce Tower as the “Best Tall Building Worldwide" for 2019.
+The Council on Tall Buildings and Urban Habitat (CTBUH) named Salesforce Tower the "Best Tall Building Worldwide" for 2019.